 Remember, the only visible evidence of this water damage was the little black flecks that had made their way through the window and landed on the carpet.
 I suspect those were little pieces of rotted wall sheathing blowing into the home during periods of heavy wind, but I’m not 100% sure.

 This is the type of damage that home buyers try to avoid when buying any home, and this is why some home buyers choose to have moisture testing performed on homes with vinyl siding.
-Vinyl does a great job of hiding this kind of damage.
-While moisture testing on stucco homes is considered an invasive inspection and requires special permission from the homeowner, moisture testing of vinyl sided homes is done by using a non-invasive surface scanner to quickly scan large areas of the siding for moisture intrusion, and then followed up with pin-probe testing behind the siding to verify the results of the surface scanner.
-The siding is then popped back into place, leaving the siding in it’s original condition.
+Vinyl does a fantastic job of hiding this kind of damage.
+While moisture testing on stucco homes is considered an invasive inspection and requires special permission from the homeowner, that’s not the case for vinyl.
+Moisture testing of vinyl-sided homes is done by using a non-invasive surface scanner to quickly scan large areas of the siding for moisture intrusion, and then followed up with pin-probe testing behind the siding to verify the results of the surface scanner.
+The siding is then popped back into place, leaving the siding in its original condition.
 This is a non-invasive inspection that requires no special permission from the homeowner.

-If you’re buying a home with vinyl siding or you already own a home with vinyl siding and there is concern about water intrusion, have moisture testing performed.
-Vinyl sided homes with no moisture barrier should always raise concerns, but as seen in the video clip above, moisture intrusion can still occur when a moisture barrier is present.
-For information about how moisture testing is done on other types of siding, click here: http://www.structuretech1.com/moisture-testing/other-types-of-siding/
+If you’re buying a home with vinyl siding or you already own a home with vinyl siding and you have concerns about water intrusion, consider having moisture testing performed.
+Vinyl-sided homes with no moisture barrier should always raise concerns, but as you can see in the video above, moisture intrusion can still occur when a moisture barrier is present.
+For information about how moisture testing is done on other types of siding, scroll to the bottom of this page: https://structuretech.com/moisture-testing/.